 This ship has 5 water slides, a rock climbing wall, a boardwalk-themed deck with a carousel, ice skating rink, and oh ya, a zip-line.
 On one of the main decks you’ll find the bionic bar, a bar run entirely by robots!
 Aside from these extra special amenities, the rest of the amenities were pretty standard of cruises: gym, spa, sports courts, several dining options, bars, cafes, excursion desks, theaters to watch evening shows in, pools, adult-only hot tubs, and a casino!
 Cruises really do have it all.
 Think of them as transportable all-inclusive resorts.

-The Bahamas is an independent country (yes it is) comprised of over 700 islands in the Caribbean, with its capital being Nassau!
-Many Bahamian islands are privately owned by cruise ships.
+The Bahamas is an independent country comprised of over 700 islands in the Caribbean, with Nassau as its capital!
+Many islands here are privately owned by cruise ships.
 For example, Disney has Castaway Cay, Norwegian has Great Stirrup Cay, and Royal Caribbean owns Coco Cay!
 Most Royal Caribbean cruises sailing in this region will include a Perfect Day at Coco Cay excursion.

 Coco Cay has multiple pools (with swim-up bars), restaurants, cabanas for rent, paddle boards, jet skis, and a full water park!
 There is something for people of all ages here.